benchristel/path-os/README.md

 browsers like Chrome and Safari.
-Its goal is to provide a desktop computing experience that can be _completely customized_ (visually and functionally) without modifying the host OS (e.g. macOS or Linux).
+Its goal is to provide a desktop computing experience that can be _completely customized_ (visually and functionally) without modifying the host OS (e.g. macOS or Linux), is portable across platforms and hardware, and does not require updates to continue working.

 This repository houses the collection of components that make up Path OS.